 Dog paw problems happen fairly often, and although generally not serious, they can definitely cause Fido discomfort, distress and even pain at times.

-How often take a close look at your dog's paws?
-Unless you're
+How often do you take a close look at your dog's paws?

 On this page I'll take a look at the most common symptoms of dog paw problems and how to treat/eliminate them.
-There are also home remedies for allergies and infections of the paw, preventative care and tips on keeping paw pads and nails in tip top shape year round.
+You'll also find remedies for allergies and infections of the paw, preventative care, and tips on keeping paw pads and nails in tip top shape year round.